 The scene where Gandalf calls for his horse, and Shadowfax comes galloping across the fields and straight up to his Master, was achieved on the first take.

-One time while Bernard Hill was in England, a woman came up to him and told him about how one of her children had died shortly before then, and that parents shouldn't have to bury their child.
+One time while Bernard Hill was in Glasgow, a woman came up to him and told him about how one of her children had died shortly before then, and that parents shouldn't have to bury their child.
 His confrontation with this woman affected him so much, that he asked to have a line put in about it.

 Rendering Gollum would often take six hours for one shot, so WETA would leave the shot to render over night and check the results in the morning.
 Every now and again a computer glitch would occur.
 For instance, one morning, the team woke up to find every hair on Gollum's head standing upright in a sort of punk looking afro, or his eyes would pop in and out of his head as he spoke.